 - Halve roast and place in a 3-qt. slow cooker.
 Combine the soup, consomme, broth and bouillon; pour over roast.
 Cover and cook on low for 6-8 hours or until meat is tender.

 - Remove meat and shred with two forks.
 Serve on rolls.
-Skim fat from cooking juices and serve as a dipping sauce.
+Skim fat from cooking juices; serve juices on the side for dipping.
 Yield: 10 servings.